lolski/grakn-twitter-example/README.md

 The constructor of our `TweetListener` class accepts a callback `onStatusReceived` which will be executed  every time we receive a new tweet.

-Once we're done defining the class let's comeback to `listenToTwitterStreamAsync` and instantiate it.
+Once we're done defining the class let's come back to `listenToTwitterStreamAsync` and instantiate it.
 We will also instantiate two other classes, `TwitterStreamFactory` and `TwitterStream`.
 Now we can start listening to Twitter by calling the `sample` method.
-We supplied `"en"` which means we are only interested for English tweets.
+We supplied `"en"` which means we are only interested in English tweets.

 ```java
 public class AsyncTweetStreamProcessorHelper {